Alextopher/autoperm/explanation.md

 This theorem is a more general result that uses similar reasoning as the previous proof.
 Suppose, contrary to the theorem, that we have a component consisting of a directed acyclic graph (DAG) rooted at $R$ with a cycle $C$ attached to it, with vertices $c_i \rightarrow c_{(i + 1\mod n)}$, attached to it at a location other than $R$.
 Since $C$ and $R$ are weakly connected, and $R$ is the root of the component, there must be a path from $R$ to $C$.
 Denote this path as $P$.
 We can express $P$ as $R, p_1, ... p_k, c_i$. $c_i$ now has an in-degree of 2: one from $p_k$ and the other from $c_{(i - 1\mod n)}$.
 This again contradicts our earlier observation that every vertex must have an in-degree of 0 or 1.

-### Algorithm
+### The Algorithm

 A topological sort could tell us useful information about the order operations must be made.
 For example if we ignore the `(4->4)` edge and focus on the `{3, 4, 5}` component we would have topological sort `[4, 3, 5]`.
 This means we must move 5 then we can move 3 then we can move 4.

-The problem is we cannot topologically sort a graph with a cycle.
-I was going to come up with some complicated cutting algorithm where you cut out the cycle and then continue the topological sort but I found something much better. <https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm>
+The problem is I was always taught **you cannot topologically sort a graph with a cycle**.
+I was going to come up with some complicated cutting algorithm where you cut out the cycle and then continue the topological sort but I stumbled upon something much better. <https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm>

 Donald Knuth wrote about Tarjan's algorithm:

 > The data structures that he devised for this problem fit together in an amazingly beautiful way, so that the quantities you need to look at while exploring a directed graph are always magically at your fingertips.
-And his algorithm also does topological sorting as a byproduct.
+And his algorithm **also does topological sorting as a byproduct**.

-The result of Tarjan SCC on the graph is: `[ [2, 0], [1], [5], [3], [4] [6] ]`.
+The result of Tarjan SCC on the graph is: `[ [2, 0], [1], [5], [3], [4], [6] ]`.
 The out edges of each node derives the MOVs and the ordering gives the instruction order.
 Cycles are handles as they were in the permutation algorithm.
 We, however, need some extra logic to handle order 1 cycles and drop nodes with outdegree 0.

 So the final result is: